jamesmadelin/Hardware/Miner.md

 ## Bitcoin Miner

-A bitcoin mining machine is a specialist device and contains what are known as an Application Specific Integrated Circuits (ASICs).
+A bitcoin mining machine is a specialist device and contains what are known as Application Specific Integrated Circuits (ASICs).

 Bitcoin mining ASICs perform a single function are able to compute SHA256 hashes at an incredible speed.
 This is all they are able to do.